kube-academy/katacoda-scenarios/kubectl/step8.md

-Check to see if the deployment is in the "Ready" condition.
+Check to see if the Deployment is in the `Ready` condition by waiting for the number under the `AVAILABLE` column from the command below to scale from 0 to 2:

-`kubectl get deployment`{{execute}}
+`watch kubectl get deployment`{{execute}}

-Notice the deployment was automatically deployed to the default Namespace.
+The manifest you deployed in the previous step asks for `replicas: 2`, which means to create two Pods with Nginx containers running.

+Stop the watch on the above command before continuing:

+clear{{execute interrupt}}

 **Pro Tip**:
 `kubectl get deploy` is a shorten version of the command above.